 Looking for some late-night nom noms?
 A long day seeing the sights or hitting the town can work up quite the appetite.
 Luckily, New Orleans has some of the finest food in the world, even at all hours of the night.
-Not far from Southern Comfort, your New Orleans B&B and throughout Uptown New Orleans, you can find a wide variety of grub whenever hunger may strike.
+Not far from Southern Comfort and throughout Uptown New Orleans, you can find a wide variety of grub whenever hunger may strike.

 Delachaise (3442 St. Charles Ave) serves up a swanky menu of wine, beer, and high-class food—a substantial upgrade from your typical late-night apps and cheeseburger fare.
 From cheese plates, pate, and eggplant cannolis to smoked salmon cakes, frog legs, and Cuban twice-cooked pork, guests can enjoy a wide variety of classy dishes and imported beer late into the evening.
 They have an incredible selection of wine by the glass.
 This is also a good last stop for dessert, their Chocolate Molten Cake is to die for.

 Open 24-7-365, The Avenue Pub (1732 St. Charles Ave) boasts one of the largest and best beer selections in town, as well as a unique and impressive menu of nontraditional burgers, sandwiches, and appetizers.
 Try out the Dump Truck Fries, topped with pork roast, slow-cooked, au jus, and sautéed onions, Green Goblins, jalapeno, cream cheese, and bacon-stuff wonton shells, or The Tea Time, an Indian-inspired sandwich with chicken, kiwi, cucumber, and cucumber cream cheese spread.